 The Charlotte airport is sort of a "hub and spoke" design, meaning that all terminals branch out off of the main Atrium.
 Here is a guide to eating and shopping organized by the terminal.
 If you see something you like in another concourse, don't worry—traveling between concourses is easy, and never too terribly time-consuming.

 The center of the airport is not only where departures and ticketing are located, but also where you will find the largest number of restaurants and shops.
-If you only have time for grab-and-go, head to Coca-Cola 600 Cafe or 1897 Market.
+If you only have time for grab-and-go, head to 1897 Market.
 Fast food options are Burger King, Chick-Fil-A, Papa John's, and Quizno's Sub.
-For a sweet snack or pick-me-up, there's Aunt Annie's pretzels, Cinnabon, Jamba Juice, Starbucks, and Red Mango and TCBY frozen yogurts.
+For a sweet snack or pick-me-up, there's Aunt Annie's pretzels, Cinnabon, Jamba Juice and Starbucks.
 For one step above typical fast food, you'll find Brookwood Farms BBQ (traditional Carolina Pit BBQ) and two choices of Mexican—Salsarita's Fresh Cantina and Tequileria.

 If you have time on your hands and are interested in more of a dining experience, the Atrium has some good offerings: Beaudevin (a wine bar with small plates, sandwiches, and salads), First in Flight Bar with Hissho Sushi, and 1897 Market, an "urban gourmet oasis" featuring a raw bar, carving station and grill, and wood pizza oven.

 When it comes to shopping, you will find everything from clothing to electronics to jewelry.
-To refresh your wardrobe, head to Brooks Brothers, Johnston & Murphy, or PGA Tour Shops.
-If you left your headphones at home, or want to browse the latest devices and gadgets, you have your choice of Best Buy Express, Brookstone, EA Sports, Inmotion Entertainment, and Sound Balance.
-For a selection of baubles and accessories, check out Brighton, Erwin Pearl, Pandora, and Taxco Sterling Co.
-The Body Shop is also in the Atrium, featuring a wide selection of lotions and potions, and if it's sunglasses you're after, Shades of Time is where you need to go.
+To refresh your wardrobe, head to Brooks Brothers or Johnston & Murphy.
+If you left your headphones at home, or want to browse the latest devices and gadgets, you have your choice of Best Buy Express, Brookstone, or InMotion Entertainment.
+For a selection of baubles and accessories, check out Brighton Collectibles, or Pandora.
+The Body Shop is also in the Atrium, featuring a wide selection of lotions and potions.

 Just want to grab a book or magazine for the flight along with some chewing gum?
-Heritage Booksellers, CNBC Smartshop, On the Square Gift and News, and Queen City Gifts and News are your best bets.
+Heritage Booksellers, CNBC Smartshop, and Queen City Gifts and News are your best bets.
 There is also a duty-free shop as well as Rocky Mountain Chocolate Factory.

 This terminal is home to Air Canada, Delta, Frontier, JetBlue, Southwest, United, and Via airlines.
-If you are looking for a quick bite, your choices are Wendy's and Cinnabon.
-For something more substantial, head to Phillip's Bistro for filling breakfast choices (until 2:00 p.m.) and a variety of grab-and-go, or Uptown Bar & Lounge, the only full-service bar in this terminal.
-Food selections range from chicken wings to tuna salad.
+If you are looking for a quick bite, your choices are Wendy's, Starbucks, Smashburger, Jamba Juice, and Cinnabon.
+For something more substantial, head to Panera, NoDa Brewing Company, or Phillip's Bistro for filling breakfast choices (until 2:00 p.m.) and a variety of grab-and-go.
+For drinks, you can choose between Uptown Bar & Lounge or CLT Bar.

 The only store in this terminal is Charlotte's Landing News & Gifts.